Recaptured Modern

 Christiane enhanced this arrangement by turning the front door perpendicular to the street.
 This turn would allow us to create a foyer that offers that critical “pause” upon arrival.
 With the left over space in the former florida room area we were then able to include a second entry/mud room for those boots in the new home alterations.

-When discussing material qualities for the new home alterations and addition Cara and Will expressed appreciation for their home’s original floor-to-ceiling windows.
-They provided a wonderful connection to the natural environment at the rear of the house.
-They also lend the living room an expansive sense.
-Responding to this, Christiane incorporated full-height windows in the front facade as well.
-This glazing increases the home’s front-to-back transparency and offers a view into the woods beyond.
-In addition to this new work, Will has restored the original cedar cladding, and added a new driveway with landscaping.
-This Falls Church, Virginia family home is now an inviting social oasis beautifully embedded in both nature and the neighborhood.
-The couple is now looking forward to their next home alterations with deJong Studio: a lively, open kitchen.
+When discussing material qualities for the new home alterations and addition Cara and Will expressed a deep fondness for their home’s original floor-to-ceiling windows.
+They provided a wonderful connection to the natural environment at the rear of the house while lending the living room a generous, expansive sense.
+Responding to this, Christiane brought full-height windows to the front of the house as well.
+This glazing added a new front-to-back transparency to the home – one that offered views to the deep woods beyond the house at the rear.
+Completing this work in the true spirit of DIY, Will painstakingly stripped and restored the original cedar cladding, added a new driveway with charging station and invested in a native species landscape.

 *Names have been changed to protect our clients privacy.